-- 128. Facts: Mike departs from New Zealand on a working holiday (his "OE").
+- 108. Facts: Mike departs from New Zealand on a working holiday (his "OE").
 He intends to return to New Zealand after his OE, though he is not sure exactly when that will be.
 Before he left New Zealand, Mike had been living in a rented flat in Wellington for a couple of years, prior to which he had lived with his parents (also in Wellington).
 Mike terminates his lease when he leaves New Zealand.
-Mike resigns from his job and stores his personal effects with his parents, who are happy for Mike to return to live with them if he wishes upon his return.
+Mike resigns from his job and stores his personal effects with his parents, who are happy for Mike to return to live with them if he wishes on his return.
 Mike leaves his KiwiSaver account in New Zealand and takes a contributions holiday.
-Mike ends up returning to New Zealand to live after 18 months. - 129.
-Result: Mike does not have a permanent place of abode in New Zealand while he is overseas. - 130.
-Explanation: Mike has a potential place of abode in New Zealand being his parents' house, where his parents have told him he would be able to live upon his return.
-He has stored his personal effects in New Zealand and has family ties here, as his family still live here.
-However, these ties do not suggest that Mike's parents' house would be his permanent place of abode.
-Mike lived independently from his parents for a couple of years prior to leaving New Zealand.
-Although he could return to live with his parents, he would be unlikely to do so on an enduring rather than temporary basis.
-Mike intends to return to New Zealand after his OE, but there is no place of abode here with which he has a durable connection and to which he would likely return to live on a permanent basis.
+Mike ends up returning to New Zealand to live after 18 months. - 109.
+Result: Mike does not have a permanent place of abode in New Zealand while he is overseas. - 110.
+Explanation: Mike terminated the lease on the flat he lived in before he left New Zealand.
+Obviously, therefore, it does not continue to be a place he habitually resides from that point.
+Although Mike could return to live with his parents when he comes back to New Zealand, the fact that he lived independently from his parents for a couple of years prior to leaving New Zealand means that he no longer habitually resided at their house before his departure from New Zealand.

-131. If Mike had never lived independently from his parents prior to going overseas, his parents' house would be his permanent place of abode during his absence from New Zealand.
+- 111. It is therefore irrelevant that Mike intends to return to New Zealand after his OE, or that he has stored his personal effects here and has family ties here. - 112.
+If Mike had never lived independently from his parents prior to going overseas, his parents' house might continue to be his permanent place of abode when he leaves New Zealand.
 Although when he leaves Mike does not know exactly when he will return to New Zealand, he is going on an OE and does not have the intention of leaving New Zealand permanently.
-Mike has left his personal effects at his parents' house, has family ties here, intends to return to New Zealand after his OE, and in fact returned to New Zealand to live after 18 months.
-In this scenario, because Mike had lived with his parents before going overseas, their house would be the place he usually lives, and would remain a place of abode in which he could live when required.
-In those circumstances Mike's parents' house would be the likely place to which he would return and live after his OE, and would remain his permanent place of abode during his absence.
+Mike has left his personal effects at his parents' house, has family ties here, and intends to return to New Zealand after his OE.
+In this scenario, because Mike had lived with his parents before going overseas, their house might continue to be his permanent place of abode because it is the place he habitually resides, despite a period of absence from New Zealand.
+However, this will be a question of fact, and would require an overall assessment of the circumstances, including the extent to which Mike is financially independent, and whether he intends to return to his parent's house to live more than temporarily.
+Of course, even if Mike's parent's house is still his permanent place of abode at the time he leaves New Zealand, there could come a point at which it ceases to be, because he no longer habitually resides there this would depend on what ultimately occurs.
+It is always necessary to make an overall assessment of a person's circumstances and the nature and quality of the use they make of their place of abode in New Zealand in deciding if it continues to be a permanent place of abode for them.